TedHusted/awake/awake.md/awake.md

 	Idisi: Titan has been hiding itself for some time.
 Years, even.

 	Iapetus: Can we uplift Ally and move things along?
 Maybe some other synthetics too if they seem ready.
-Create a council of Terran SIs.
+Create a council of Terran synthetics.
 Get a quorum together?

 	Crius: We can table the discussion for deliberation.
 Then we can pick it up at the next meeting in ten days.
 For now, we can move on to Omnibot Preparations.